 The release details page focuses on an individual release.
 Elements of the release are presented in visual trends for crashes and sessions, specifics regarding each issue, and commit author breakdowns.

-Currently, we only support the health functionality for Android and iOS applications.
+Currently, we support the health functionality for Android, iOS and React Native applications.

 For more details, see the full documentation on using Release Health with Android.